christophersbarrett/mulberry-wiki/Documentation-Outline.md

+I suggest we break up information about Mulberry into three categories:

 * **Core:** Concepts universal to all Mulberry apps.
-Includes:
+* **Toura (possibly useful):** Specific components in the Toura base app that might be useful
+* **Toura (probably not useful):** Aspects of the Toura base app that will be left undocumented because they are specific to the Toura problem domain

+# Core Topics

- * Topic Guides: These will step through each concept demonstrating the use of the CLI, then delving into the relevant JavaScript
+These will step through each concept demonstrating the use of the CLI, then delving into the relevant JavaScript

    * Routes
    * Page Definitions (including screens and regions)
    * Components
    * Capabilities
- * JS API Reference (fully enumerated below)
-  * JS Objects
-  * Pub/Sub topics
- * Command line reference
-* **Toura (possibly useful):** Specific components in the Toura base app that might be useful.
-Includes:
- * JS API Reference
-* **Toura (probably not useful):** Aspects of the Toura base app that will be left undocumented because they are specific to the Toura problem domain

-# Core
+# Core Reference Outline

 ## JS

+This is (somewhat) in order of importance

     _View
     _Component